Mzombam/alx-low_level_programming/0x16-simple_shell/README.md

-This is a group project named simple shell which is done by two partners which Mzomba mongikazi and Bliss Nathaniel Samuel.
+This is group project called simple shell, it is done by two people which are Samuel Blessed Nathaniel and Mzomba Mongikazi